regis-leray/fs2-ftp/README.md

 ## Support any effect (IO, Monix, ZIO)

-Since the library is following the paradigm polymorph `F[_]` (aka tagless final) you can use any effect implementation as long your favourite library provide the type classes needed define by `cats-effect`
+Since the library support polymorphic in the effect type `F[_]` (as long as it is compatible with cats-effect typeclasses),
+and thus fs2-ftp can be used with other effect libraries, such as Monix / ZIO.`

 The library is by default bringing the dependency `cats-effect`

 ### exemple for monix